AMC (TV channel): 2013–2016: "Something More"

 On March 31, 2013, during the third-season finale of The Walking Dead, AMC unveiled a rebranding campaign with the new slogan "Something More", and inverted the logo from a rectangular outlined box to a solid gold block with the network's acronymic name retained in the center.
 2013 saw the channel's unscripted slate double with the additions of Owner's Manual, Showville, the second part of the final season of Breaking Bad, the Breaking Bad discussion series Talking Bad, and the second season of the unscripted series Freakshow, before being cancelled.

 Also in April, Rectify, which was originally developed for AMC, premiered on AMC's sister channel Sundance Channel to jump-start that network's emerging slate of original scripted programming.
 It was then followed by the July announcement that fellow sister channel WE tv had picked up another series originally developed for AMC for the 2012-13 development slate, The Divide, to series.
 During this timeframe, AMC had started to run marathons of certain shows and cross-promote programs from its co-owned sister channels.

 In July 2013, the network announced that it had given series orders for two dramas: Turn: Washington's Spies (which premiered on April 6, 2014) and Halt and Catch Fire (which premiered on June 1, 2014).
 This marked the first time that AMC had four pilot orders picked up to series in the same cycle, the other two being The Divide and Low Winter Sun (the latter premiered on August 11, 2013, after the season premiere of the final season of Breaking Bad).
 The former two would both be renewed for second seasons while the latter two were cancelled after their first seasons.
 AMC would then pick up Into the Badlands for a six episode first season and Breaking Bad spinoff Better Call Saul for two seasons.

-Shift away from unscripted programming

 On October 9, 2014, it was announced that AMC would scrap its entire current and future unscripted slate outside Talking Dead and Comic Book Men.
 This announcement came shortly after AMC took over the United States co-production of the sci-fi drama Humans from Xbox Entertainment Studios.
-AMC Media recently bought the European media giant Chello Media from Liberty Global.
 At the end of October, it was announced that AMC had won the bidding war to air the miniseries The Night Manager.
-In November, AMC Networks renamed the European MGM Channel to AMC.
-In January 2015, the Asian MGM channel also became AMC as well.
+In 2015, the network premiered Fear the Walking Dead, a spin-off of The Walking Dead.
 In January 2015, AMC announced that they would be airing the eight part miniseries The Making of the Mob: New York.

-In March 2015, Sling TV announced it would soon add AMC Networks (including BBC America, IFC, Sundance TV, and We TV) to its service.

 In 2016, AMC introduced a new slate of original unscripted series, including Ride with Norman Reedus, Geeking Out, and new expansions of the Talking Dead format with Talking Saul, Talking Preacher, and Talking with Chris Hardwick.